 |Avalanche Control Blasting|

 This course is appropriate for new practitioners and for those requiring an update on current best practices.
 The blasting course covers industry-endorsed procedures for hand charge, cornice, helicopter, and avalauncher missions, and addresses federal and provincial government regulations governing explosives use in avalanche control.

-The course will generally take place in a classroom although there will be one site visit on the second day.
+Avalanche Control Blasting is a classroom-based course although we aim to have one site visit on the second day.
 Students will be responsible for their own transportation to this site visit.
 Classes will start at 8:00 and finish at 16:30, with some homework after the first day.
-Refer to the sample schedule for details.
+A significant amount of pre-course reading is required before course start.
+Refer to the sample course schedule for details.

 This course does not certify students.
 For more information on WorkSafeBC Blasting Certification, visit WorkSafeBC.
 See below for further information.

 The CAA created an Avalanche Control Blasting instructional DVD.
 Check out one of the chapters below.
 Order your copy by calling 250-837-2435 ext.
 258.

 1For those with similar training and experience, you can apply to waive this prerequisite using the Prior Learning Assessment (PLA) application.
 You will also require a PLA reference to be sent in on your behalf: PLA CAA Professional Reference Form or CAA Non-CAA Professional Reference Form.
 A DACUM for the self-assessment can be found in Student Resources.
 Students can register for the Avalanche Control Blasting course while a PLA application is under review.
 Please see the details of this option on the PLA Application webpage.

-You will be required to upload a scan of the following documents during your registration process.
+You will be required to upload a scan or JPEG of the following documents during your registration process.
 Without them you will be unable to complete your registration.
-A scan can be a legible digital photo of the required document.
-A scan is needed of:
+You need to upload: